Resource ● Last updated 24 April 2026

 What counts as discrimination?

-Indirect discrimination occurs where a requirement, condition or practice is applied to all students equally but its application is likely to have the effect of disadvantaging students with a particular characteristic (and it is not reasonable).
+Indirect discrimination occurs where a requirement, condition or practice is applied to all students equally, but when applied is likely to have the effect of disadvantaging students with a particular characteristic (and it is not reasonable).

 Are there any exceptions?